avinashkarhana/ibm-log-analysis-log-export/README.md

 # IBM Log Analysis Log Export

-A Python based Log Export Tool for IBM Log Analysis.
+A Python-based Log Export Tool for IBM Log Analysis.

 This tool uses IBM Log Analysis API to export logs.

-This tool tries to get logs in a format as close to as they are shown in IBM Log Analysis UI
+This tool tries to get logs in a format as close as it can to what is shown in the IBM Log Analysis UI.

 ## Usage

-First make required changes in the `config.py` file.
+First, make the required changes in the `config.py` file.

     # In config.py file